altocodenl/TODIS/readme.md

 Note that the response doesn't contain `from` or `to`, since it's clear that they are the same as those of the call, only reversed.
 All that comes back is data.

-The combination of a call and a response can be used to express any data transformation.
+**The combination of a call and a response can be used to express any data transformation**.
 In the example above, we could consider that the "hello" sent by system 1 gets converted into a "how are you?".

 Now, Consider the following example: